WindSekirun/NaraeImagePicker/README.md

 * Pick multi image
 * Provide two mode of activity, One is Folder-View, other is File-View.
 * Support show detail of Image (using PhotoView) - support .gif, .webp
-* check Runtime Permissions automatically
+* Check 'Runtime Permissions' automatically

 ### Usages
 *rootProject/build.gradle*